 The VELscope® Vx Enhanced Oral Assessment System centers on a handheld scope that is used by dentists to help visualize oral tissue abnormalities, including cancer and pre-cancer.

 The VELscope® Vx system is an adjunctive device which means it must be used together with and as a supplement to the traditional intra and extraoral head and neck exam.
 Unlike other adjunctive devices used for oral examinations, the VELscope® Vx does not require any dyes or prolonged testing procedures.
 In fact, a VELscope® Vx exam can be performed in the dentist's office during a routine hygiene exam in about two minutes.

 A New Way to Examine for Oral Disease

 VELscope® Vx technology is changing the way oral mucosal examinations take place.
 The VELscope® Vx handheld device emits a harmless, bright blue light which is used to inspect the mouth and tongue.
-The device is extremely sensitive to abnormal tissue changes and the distinctive blue-spectrum light causes the soft tissue (oral mucosa) of the mouth to naturally fluoresce.
+The device is sensitive to abnormal tissue changes and the distinctive blue-spectrum light causes the soft tissue (oral mucosa) of the mouth to naturally fluoresce.
 Healthy tissues fluoresce in distinct patterns that may be visibly disrupted when tissue undergoes an abnormal change (which can occur in the oral mucosa for a multitude of reasons,) such as when associated with dysplasia or oral cancer.

 Visit the Downloads Center to obtain additional product information.